 Checking a disk

-Files on your hard disk live in folders; folders can live in other folders; the whole mess lives in your disk, which might actually be a partition on a larger hard disk.
+Files on a disk live in folders; folders can live in other folders; and everything lives in your disk, which might be a partition on or portion of a larger disk.
 On top of that, there may be security information about who is allowed to access what and in what ways they’re allowed to access it.

-As you can imagine, things get pretty confusing.
-All you probably care about is that you get what you expect when you access a file.
+That’s pretty confusing.
+All you care about is getting what you expect when you access a file.

-There’s a lot of information on the hard disk to help keep track of all of the data being stored there.
-CHKDSK’s primary job is to make sure all of the administrative information about the files, folders, and other stuff stored on the disk is correct.
+All that confusing stuff is information — data — stored on the disk keeping track of your files and folders.
+CHKDSK’s primary job is to make sure all the administrative information about the files, folders, permissions, and more is correct.

 Normally, all of that information is correct.
-The system is designed to keep it correct from startup to shutdown.
+The system keeps it correct from startup to shutdown.

-Unfortunately, a variety of errors can cause it to be incorrect — things like not shutting down your computer properly, removing USB devices without using Safely Remove, malware, or just flat out hardware errors can cause problems in the administrative information on the hard disk.
+Unfortunately, a variety of errors can cause it to be incorrect.
+Things like not shutting down your computer properly, software issues, and hardware errors can cause problems and damage the administrative information on the disk.

 CHKDSK’s job is to try to repair those errors.

-Most programs in Windows appear as … well, as (or in) a window.
+Most programs in Windows appear as or in a window.

 Running CHKDSK

-You’ll find Command Prompt in your Start menu.
-In Windows 10, right-click the Start menu, and it should be listed right there.
+Right-click the Start menu, and it should be listed.
 You’ll want the “(Admin)” version so it runs with full administrative privileges.

-Command Prompt (Admin) in the Windows Start menu.
+Terminal (Admin) in the Start menu.
+(Screenshot: askleo.com)

-Command line tools are run by typing the command and pressing the Return or Enter key.
-Any output the tool generates shows up in the window below your typing.
+Command-line tools are run by typing the command (you may need to click on the Command Prompt window first to ensure it gets your keystrokes) and pressing the Return or Enter key.
+Any output the tool generates shows up in the window below what you’ve typed.

 Running CHKDSK

-Try it now: after opening a Command Prompt window or clicking it to make it active, type CHKDSK followed by the Enter key.
+Try it now: after opening a Command Prompt window and/or clicking it to make it active, type CHKDSK followed by the Enter key.

 Access Denied as you do not have sufficient privileges.